telerik/teststudio-docs/docs-teststudiodev/features/test-execution/quick-execution.md

 ## Debugger Options

-Click **Debugger Options** icon to customize Auto-Pause Options if errors occur during the execution.
+Click **Debugger Options** icon to to turn the debugger on/off and customize the Auto-Pause Options, if errors occur during the execution.

 ![Debugger options][9]

 ## Execution Timeouts

-Quick access to change the default Timeouts for **Wait on elements** and **Client ready** is also available through the test step pane.
+Quick access to change the default timeouts for **Wait on elements** and **Client ready** is also available through the test step pane.

 ![Timeouts][10]

 ## Execution Results

-Afterwards when the test execution is complete test results are automatically generated and can be reviewed.
+Afterwards, when the test execution is complete, test results are automatically generated and can be reviewed.
 Click **View Log** for test results details.

 ![View log][6]